-This course does NOT have any meeting times either in person or online.
-Regular course attendance is required by students in meeting all the requirements for the course, for example, readings, completion of exams/quizzes, discussions and other assignments as announced weekly.
+This course requires in-class attendance/class meetings.
+Regular, in person class attendance is required by all students in meeting all the requirements for the course, for example, readings of text, completion of text related quizzes, online quizzes, discussions and other assignments as announced weekly.